Joilene has been gardening and preserving food of all kinds for many years, and she thrives on the creativity involved in these processes.

 - Mulberries, or other berries or fruits.
-Good candidates include blueberries, raspberries, blackberries, or even combinations of fruits like strawberries and rhubarb.
-Use whatever appeals to your and your family.
+Good candidates include blueberries, raspberries, blackberries, or combinations of fruits like strawberries and rhubarb.
+Use whatever appeals to you and your family.

-- Sugar or other sweetener (not too much or you'll overwhelm the mulberries)
+- Sugar or another sweetener (not too much or you'll overwhelm the mulberries)

 - Pectin, or small sour apples, oranges, or lemons (which all contain pectin)

 - A spoon (I like a wooden one)